Class EnhancedRandom

 nextExclusiveFloatEquidistant

 public float nextExclusiveFloatEquidistant()Gets a random float between 0.0 and 1.0, exclusive at both ends.
 This can return float values between 5.9604645E-8 and 0.99999994, or 0x1.0p-24 and 0x1.fffffep-1 in hex notation.
 It cannot return 0 or 1, and its minimum and maximum results are equally distant from 0 and from 1, respectively.
-Most usages might prefernextExclusiveFloat()
+Most usages might prefernextExclusiveFloat(), which is better-distributed if you consider the bit representation of the returned floats, tends to perform better, and can return floats that much closer to 0 than this can.

-to get a uniformly-chosen int between 1 and (2 to the 24) - 1, both inclusive, and multiplies it by (2 to the -24).
+The implementation simply usesnextInt(int)to get a uniformly-chosen int between 1 and (2 to the 24) - 1, both inclusive, and multiplies it by (2 to the -24).
 Using larger values than (2 to the 24) would cause issues with the float math.- Returns:

 - a random uniform float between 0 and 1 (both exclusive)